Cost Justification

 What location type (in-line, corner, end, island) and size of trade show exhibit display space will you reserve?

 All of these factors go into determining how much you should plan to budget to buy your trade show exhibit.
 The more you expect to use your exhibit the more you need to think about the quality of its construction.
-You may be going to only one event but the size of the show and the number of potential visitors to your booth may well increase your need to make maximum impact with the kind of exhibit your purchase.
+You may be going to only one event but the size of the show and the number of potential visitors to your booth may well increase your need to make maximum impact with the kind of exhibit you purchase.

 Determining the Type of Booth You Need